ryanslikesocool/UnityHub-Swift/README.md

 - If Unity Hub is open, quit it and make sure it's not in the dock

 ## Known Issues
-- The app cannot be sandboxed because of command line usage
+- The app cannot be sandboxed due to command line usage